+MEMBER'S NAME:

+MEETING OF:

+DATE OF MEETING:

-TEMBER'S NAME: TEETING OF: PATE OF MEETING: lisclose for the information of the meeting that I have a personal interest in which will be the subject of consideration by the meeting.
-THE NATURE OF THAT (2) NTEREST IS B) [Delete if not applicable] (4) he personal interest is a prejudicial interest and I shall withdraw from the chamber during eliberation of the item.
-OF∙ [Delete if not applicable] he interest is disclosed on grounds of planning good practice, as I have or have appeared to adge [or reserve the right to judge] the planning matter elsewhere, including whilst serving on nother body, and I will not take part in the debate or vote.
-I [will] [will not][Delete as applicable] be also ithdrawing from the chamber.
+❖ I disclose for the information of the meeting that I have a personal interest in

+which will be the subject of consideration by the meeting.

+THE NATURE OF THAT INTEREST IS (2)

+AND (3) [Delete if not applicable] (4) ❖ The personal interest is a particular deliberation of the item. orejudicial interest and I shall withdraw from the chamber during

+OR (4) [Delete if not applicable] ❖ The interest is disclosed on grounds of planning good practice, as I have or have appeared to judge [or reserve the right to judge] the planning matter elsewhere, including whilst serving on another body, and I will not take part in the debate or vote.
+I [will] [will not][Delete as applicable] be also withdrawing from the chamber.

+SIGNED: Dated